tidyverse/tidyverse.org/content/blog/tune-parallel/index.md

 * [ ] Add intro sentence
 * [ ] `use_tidy_thanks()`
 -->
-This is the second post related to version 0.1.2 of the tune package.
-The [first post]() discussed various new features.
+This is the third post related to version 0.1.2 of the tune package.
+The [first post]() discussed various new features while the [second post]() describes sparse matrix support.
 This post is an excerpt from an upcoming chapter in [_Tidy Modeling with R_](https://www.tmwr.org/) and is focused on parallel processing.

 Previously, the tune package allowed for parallel processing of calculations in a few different places: